UCI opens new stem cell clinical trial for ALS patients

 April 06, 2018

-The University of California, Irvine Alpha Stem Cell Clinic and the UCI Department of Neurology will be conducting a randomized Phase 3 trial to determine whether an experimental stem cell-based treatment can slow, and potentially even stop, the progression of amyotrophic lateral sclerosis (ALS).
+The University of California, Irvine Alpha Stem Cell Clinic and the UCI School of Medicine's Department of Neurology will be conducting a randomized phase 3 trial to determine whether an experimental stem cell-based treatment can slow, and potentially even stop, the progression of amyotrophic lateral sclerosis (ALS).

 ALS, also known as Lou Gehrig’s Disease, attacks motor neurons, the cells in the brain and spinal cord that control our muscles and movement.
 Over time the disease destroys a person’s ability to speak, to swallow, to move, even to breathe.

-“This disease has no effective treatment and no cure,” said UCI Health neurologist Namita Goyal, MD, associate director of the UCI Health ALS & Neuromuscular Center and the trial’s principal investigator at UCI.
+“This disease has no effective treatment and no cure,” said neurologist Namita A. Goyal, MD, co-director of the UCI Health ALS & Neuromuscular Center and the trial’s principal investigator at UCI.
 “The early phases results have been promising and many ALS patients are eager to enroll.”

 Nearly 50 other clinical trials for ALS have shown little to no effect on slowing the disease’s progression, she said.